Racism against African Americans: Reconstruction era

-Post-Reconstruction Era
+Post-Reconstruction era

 The new century saw a hardening of institutionalized racism and legal discrimination against citizens of African descent in the United States.
 Throughout the post Civil War period, racial stratification was informally and systemically enforced, to solidify the pre-existing social order.
 Although they were technically able to vote, poll taxes, pervasive acts of terrorism such as lynchings (often perpetrated by hate groups such as the reborn Ku Klux Klan, founded in the Reconstruction South), and discriminatory laws such as grandfather clauses kept Black Americans (and many Poor Whites) disenfranchised particularly in the South.
 Furthermore, the discrimination was extended to state legislation which "allocated vastly unequal financial support" for Black and White schools.
-In addition to this, county officials sometimes redistributed resources which were earmarked for Blacks to White schools, further undermining educational opportunities.
+In addition to this, county officials sometimes redistributed resources which were earmarked for Black people to White schools, further undermining educational opportunities.
 In response to de jure racism, protest and lobbyist groups emerged, most notably, the NAACP (National Association for the Advancement of Colored People) in 1909.

 This era is sometimes referred to as the nadir of American race relations because racism, segregation, racial discrimination, and expressions of White supremacy all increased.
 So did anti-Black violence, including race riots such as the Atlanta race riot of 1906, the Elaine massacre of 1919, the Tulsa race massacre of 1921, and the Rosewood massacre of 1923.
 The Atlanta riot was characterized as a "racial massacre of negroes" by the French newspaper Le Petit Journal.
 The Charleston News and Courier wrote in response to the Atlanta riots: "Separation of the races is the only radical solution of the negro problem in this country.
 There is nothing new about it.
 It was the Almighty who established the bounds of the habitation of the races.
 The negroes were brought here by compulsion; they should be induced to leave here by persuasion."